jeffcharles/transcend/README.md

 # transcend

 This is my first stab at a Clojure app.
-It's supposed to be a spreadsheet.
+It's supposed to be a spreadsheet that will evaluate Clojure functions.

+## Dependencies

+* Lein 2.x

 ## Usage